A possibility-theoretic solution to Basu's Bayesian--frequentist via media: Valid IMs and the likelihood principle

 Therefore, $\eta_Q$ can be readily used to construct valid tests and confidence intervals as in the above corollary.
-Finally, note that $\theta \mapsto \eta_Q(x,\vartheta)$ is not a possibility contour because it'll take values greater than 1; it can, however, be truncated to a possibility contour,
+Since the ``$\leq \alpha$'' bound in \eqref{eq:markov} holds uniformly in $m \in \MM$, the conclusions can be strengthened to ``anytime valid'' \citep{evalues.review}, but I'll not explain these details here.
+Note, however, that $\theta \mapsto \eta_Q(x,\theta)$ is not a possibility contour; since $\eta_Q(X,\theta)^{-1}$ has expected value 1, aside from trivial cases, it'll surely take values greater than 1.
+But it can be truncated to a possibility contour,

-One can imagine, however, that the procedures derived from thresholding the $Q$-specific possibility contour in \eqref{eq:e.poss} would be conservative, since the validity guarantees would have to hold for any arbitrary choice of $Q$ that the user might make, which is irrelevant to the model setup.
-The inefficiency that results from this is apparent in Figure~\ref{fig:bernoulli}.
+One can imagine, however, that the procedures derived from thresholding the $Q$-specific possibility contour in \eqref{eq:e.poss} would be conservative, since the validity guarantees would have to hold for any user-specified $Q$.
+This conservatism is apparent in Figure~\ref{fig:bernoulli}.